 Local Tax Rates

-Midland County has a total of six taxing entities.
-Dependent upon the firm’s location, city taxes may not be imposed.
-Following are the 2020 tax rates per $100 of assessed value.
+Midland County has six taxing entities.
+City property tax rates are only imposed upon firms within the city limits.
+Following are the 2020-2021 tax rates per $100 of assessed value.

 |City of Midland||0.358928|

 Texas has no personal income tax.

 Texas imposes a franchise tax, frequently referred to as a “margin tax” on taxable entities organized or chartered under Texas law, and foreign (non-Texas) entities that do business in Texas.
 In general, an entity is subject to the tax if state law limits the owner’s liability.
 The Texas Franchise Tax rate is 1% (.5% for wholesale and retail sellers only), begins with an entity’s total revenue, and allows applicable deductions for the largest of cost of goods sold, compensation, or 30% of the total revenue.
 The computed margin is apportioned to Texas, and the tax rate is applied.
 Alternative, less complicated formulas may be elected by taxpayers with total revenue of $10 million or less.

 A taxable entity, including a combined group, qualifies to file a No Tax Due Report if it meets one of the following criteria: 1) has zero Texas receipts, 2) qualifies as a passive activity for Texas Franchise Tax purposes, 3) is a real estate investment trust (REIT) that meets specific qualifications, or 4) has total annualized revenue below the no-tax-due threshold ($1,000,000 for reports due after January 1, 2010 and before January 1, 2012).

 There are three Sales & Use Tax rates.
 A location outside of the city exempts the firm from the city rate.
 Following are the current rates.